annadavy/2024_BOI_use_case_ChatGPT_VertexAI/README.md

 https://personalbanking.bankofireland.com/app/uploads/Customer-Info-Sheet-SuperSaver-Account-1.pdf

-Chat GPT was instructed to create a recommendation based on the pdf documents and the fake bank statement.
+ChatGPT was instructed to create a recommendation based on the pdf documents and the fake bank statement.

 Vertex AI was used to create functions to chat with the pdfs :) and compare them.

-The ultimate goal of the experiment is to reproduce the answer that Chat GPT gave using the Vertex AI framework.
+The ultimate goal of the experiment is to reproduce the answer that ChatGPT gave using the Vertex AI framework.